Immigration

 StatusAbsence flexibility

-Temporary residenceStricter absence limits; long absences can affect renewal
+Temporary residenceStricter absence limits; long absences can affect renewal.

 Even with permanent residence, do not treat absence rules casually.
 Keep travel records and check the current legal limits before spending long periods outside Portugal.